tpm2-software/tpm2-openssl/README.md

 **Warning!** This is work in progress.
 It's main purpose is to validate the OpenSSL API and obtain community feedback.
-Not all code has been migrated, not every feature has been implemented.
 Nothing will be stable until the final OpenSSL 3.0 is released.

 (At least) the following features are not yet implemented:
-* Various parameters for key generation and usage
 * Signing ASN.1, i.e. certificate signing
 * ECDSA keys
-* TPM simulator integration

 ## Integration with OpenSSL